googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### designer

 Full name of the type designers or foundries who designed the fonts.
 Each value typically matches a string in the `designer` key of `info.pb` files in the library repo [/catalog/designers](https://github.com/google/fonts/tree/main/catalog/designers) tree.
+The order in which the names are listed here will determine the order of appareance in the About section in the font specimen page.
+(See below.)

 Examples: